What is Sepsis?

-Sepsis in the body’s extreme reaction to infection.
+Sepsis is the body’s extreme reaction to an untreated infection.
+It is a life-threatening emergency.
 The body attacks its own organs and tissues, which can lead to tissue damage, organ failure, and death.
-However, with early diagnosis sepsis can be treated with antibiotics and fluids.
-More than 1.5 million people in the United States develop sepsis every year, at least 270,000 of them will die.
-Rapid diagnosis and treatment can prevent up to 80 percent of sepsis fatalities.
-Sepsis is the most expensive condition treated in U.S. hospitals, costing nearly $24 billion annually.
+However, sepsis can be treated with antibiotics and fluids if diagnoses early.
+More than 1.7 million people in the United States develop sepsis every year; at least 350,000 of them die.
+Globally, 11 million people die from sepsis each year.
+Rapid diagnosis and treatment can prevent up to 80 percent of fatalities.
+It is the most expensive condition treated in U.S. hospitals.

 If you detect even a few of these symptoms, seek medical help immediately and ask, “could it be sepsis?”

 Download are share the signs from our Resources page

 Sepsis and septic shock occur when an unidentified or untreated infection, spreads to the blood stream.
 Bacterial infections, such as wounds, including cuts and scrapes, urinary tract infections, pneumonia, dental infections and post-operative infections can all lead to sepsis, as can viruses, including COVID-19.

 Sepsis can impact anyone–young or old, sick or healthy.
 The greatest risk factor is infection.
 Those with increased risk of infection include:

 - People with chronic illnesses such as diabetes

 Sepsis is diagnosed by a medical professional following a physical examination, evaluation of medical history and blood tests.